CognitiveScale/cortex-certifai-examples/models/german_credit/README.md

 python explain.py
 ```

-This will create a scan report in the `./reports` folder containing explanations for the decision tree model.
+This creates a scan report in the `./reports` folder containing explanations for the decision tree model.

 2. To view the reports in the Certifai console: